psteinb/gtc2015/README.md

 ## Video and Slides

 The slides are currently hosted on <idisk.mpi-cbg.de/~steinbac/gtc2015/index.html>.
-A Link to the presentation recording will follow shortly.
+A video recording of the talk is available at <http://on-demand.gputechconf.com/gtc/2015/video/S5208.html>.

 ## How to find your way around